ICRC-Models/HHCoM/README.txt

 - When running the matlab to csv code for the waning scenarios, make sure that waning = 0 and singleDoseBool = 0 in loadup2
 - Calibration of kSymp used sympCalibration, debugTreatment_sympCalibration_historicalSim, and debugTreatment_sympCalibration_historicalSim_runthis.

-Recalibration (Jul 10, 2023):
+Recalibration (Jul 10, 2023, completed Jul 20, 2023):
-- I realized I needed to calibration BOTH kSymp and the progression probabilities.
+- Gui originally use Campos progression probabilities which are monthly.
+We need yearly.
+I adjusted prog probs to align with Cari and Evan models.
+- Everything related to this can be found within HHCoM Results.
 - I ran sympCalibration, which calls modifiedhistoricalSim.
 I realized you do not have to save the full results file.
 We only care about the stage distribution at one point in time and the counts of CC cases.
 - Process results using processRecalibResults.
 - Then you can read in the subsequent CSV into R to filter through the results.